 A: I wish I could!
 As much as I’d like to, it’s pretty hard to tell people what went wrong when they baked something.
 Fallen cakes (mismeasurement of dry ingredients, too much leavening, underbaking), ice crystals in ice cream (mixture not pre-chilled long enough, lower-fat products substituted) or ice cream being too hard, and cookies spreading while baking (overbeating batter, greased cookie sheets), have various causes.
 Ingredients differ by country and region, ovens differ, and baking times can vary depending on material of bakeware, so it’s tough to tell what precisely went wrong if you tried something and it didn’t work.

 Recipes in my books are tested at least three times, then sent to someone else to test them again.
+(To read more about how I put together a cookbook, you can read The Making of My Paris Kitchen.)
 And in some instances, a professional food stylist makes them again.
 So it’s rare that there is a problem with a recipe.
 (Although it happens to the best of ‘em, and I do my best to make sure they don’t.)
 On the blog, most dessert recipes are tested at least twice.
 And you can read through the comments to reader’s notes on the recipes, and in some cases, links to other people who made that particular recipe, to see if it was you who goofed, or not.
 Most problems I’ve found are when folks veer from the published recipe.
 So make sure you follow the steps carefully (on the blog, I usually include some photos of the process to help), and realize that due to variations in products and materials, results can differ.

 Q: Where can I get _________?